|

 alleged change of name.

-3) Despite the name change to Radion as having occurred in the 1930s the March 1940 edition
+5) Despite the name change to Radion as having occurred in August of 1938 the March 1940 edition

 of the 'Business and Professional' edition of the Classified Telephone Directory compiled by